DavidAnson/PassWeb/README.md

 Contact the administrator with the user name you want and he/she will create a new account with a temporary password.
 Log in, change the master password to something only you know (and won't ever forget!), then create entries for all your accounts.

 **What if I'm not online?**
-Open PassWeb as usual to load data from a local (encrypted) cache.
-Changes are synchronized back to the server the next time you use PassWeb online.
+Checking the "Cache encrypted passwords" box makes your data available offline.
+Changes are synchronized with the server next time you use PassWeb online.
 Simple updates merge seamlessly; overlapping updates should be avoided.

 **What if I leave PassWeb open?**
 It's okay: PassWeb logs you out after three minutes of inactivity to protect your data.
 Names and passwords unmasked for copy+paste are re-masked after ten seconds to prevent anyone nearby from reading them.